 - Languages: French, Spanish, German, Japanese

-When Is the Leaving Cert Held?
+When Are the Leaving Cert 2026 Exams Held?

-The Leaving Cert 2025 exams will be between Wednesday, June 4th and Tuesday, June 24th.
+The Leaving Cert 2026 exams will be between Wednesday, June 3rd and Tuesday, June 23rd.
 Exam days are usually split into morning and afternoon sessions, with a different paper in each session.
+Some subjects, such as English and Maths, may span multiple exam days, which include various papers.

 The Leaving Cert grading system uses numbers and letters to indicate the level taken (H for higher, O for ordinary) and numbered grade boundaries from 1 to 8.
 The lower the number, the higher the mark achieved.